 OWHC 9th World Symposium, Kazan, 2007

-The 9th World Congress of the Organization of World Heritage Cities (OWHC) was held from June 19 to 23, 2007 in Kazan (Tatarstan), Russian Federation.
+The 9th World Congress of the Organization of World Heritage Cities (OWHC) was held from June 19 to 23, 2007 in Kazan (Tatarstan), Russian Federation, under the theme "Heritage and Economics."
 The congress, organized by the City of Kazan in collaboration with the OWHC, included a scientific program and a pre-congress workshop for mayors developed by the Getty Conservation Institute (GCI).

 Last updated: December 2014